Frequently Asked Questions

-Available for rent Fridays, Saturdays, and Sundays during our Season, with two, 3-hour timeslots on each day.
-We allow 12+ groups to double or triple book trellises (on the Westside only) in increments of 8 guests.
-Maximum combination bookings are allowed up to 44 guests and can only be booked in the morning slot or afternoon slot - no all-day bookings allowed.
-Groups of 13+ guests have a minimum order purchase required for the day-of tab: 13-20 guests - $300; 21-28 guests - $350; 29-36 guests - $400; 37 - 44 guests - $450.
+Available for rent on Saturdays, and Sundays during our Season (not offered November - Mid-March), with two, 3-hour timeslots on each day.
+This season, we have trellis areas with seating for 12 ppl, 6 ppl, and 4ppl.
+We are not allowing groups to combine in this area for larger group sizes.
+Groups larger than 12 ppl will have the option to rent an area in our Wine & Beer Garden Mid-March to November.
+The Wine & Beer Garden can seat up to 15ppl per picnic row and up to 45 ppl if booked in it's entirety.
 Only one tab per party allowed ~ the tab can be split up to 4 ways maximum and by the total amount, not item by item.
 It is up to you if guests ordering individual glasses, pints, or flights on their own can put their purchases on the main tab or pay separately at the time of purchase.
-In case of inclement weather, we would prioritize your party indoors if possible.
-This may be difficult to do if the party more than 8 ppl or have little kids and may need to be confirmed with the Tasting Room Manager.
+In case of inclement weather, we allow all bookings to reschedule as we have no room inside to accommodate large groups.

 What forms of ID are required?

 Guests enjoying our alcohol are required to show proof of age ID before consuming on our premises.
 Primary forms of acceptable ID are ones issued by DMV (valid State-issued ID card, learners permit and driver’s licenses from all 50 states), US passport, and Military ID.
 Guests visiting from abroad must show a valid passport from their country - we do not accept pictures

 Dog & Children Friendly?